shafeehe/IAM-Security-Audit-Tool/README.md

 - This project focuses on building real-world security automation aligned with AWS best practices.

+- The IAM misconfigurations are one of the most common security risks in AWS environments.
+As teams scale, manually auditing users, MFA, access keys, and root account risks becomes inefficient and error-prone.
+  This tool automates those checks, helps enforce AWS security best practices, and makes security auditing faster, reliable, and scalable.
+It also supports reporting and risk prioritization, which is important in    real DevOps and cloud operations.

 - The tool is structured as a reusable PowerShell module, similar to how enterprise automation tools are packaged and deployed.
 ______________________________________________________________________________________________________